-South Africa allows the importation of GE crops and processed products with GE ingredients that have been approved by South African regulators for food and feed purposes (approval for cultivation is not required to import).
+South Africa allows the importation of genetically engineered (GE) crops and processed products with GE ingredients that have been approved by South African regulators for food and feed purposes (commodity clearance).
 Since 2001, 106 GE events have received commodity clearance in South Africa.
 Commodity clearance means that South Africa allows the importation of these events for the use as food and/or feed.
-Typically, this means seeds that will not be planted, but rather processed in a way that will leave them non-viable.
+Typically, this represents seeds that will not be planted, but rather processed in a way that will leave them non-viable.
 A complete food safety assessment is required, but an environmental assessment is not necessary.
 Currently, commodity clearance approvals cover seven crops, including corn, soybeans, canola, cotton, rice, wheat, and rapeseed.

-BY contrast, under the Genetically Modified Organisms Act, only approved GE events are allowed into South Africa for planting.
-According to South Africa's GE regulations, "import permits are issued for the import of GE consignments, irrespective of the crop and country, provided the exporting country has approved the same or less number and type of events as South Africa."
-The South African regulatory procedure for approving GE events sometimes takes longer than in supplier countries.
-Differences in the speed of authorizations lead to situations where products are approved for commercial use outside South Africa but not within South Africa.
-These asynchronous approvals can pose significant risks to trade since South Africa applies only one percent tolerance for the unintentional presence of GE events in food and feed.
-Stakeholders in the South African grain and oilseeds industry continue to monitor asynchronous GE approvals to ensure trade is not unnecessarily interrupted.
-As a result of this effort to establish synchronous approvals, the United States was able to export 53,000 MT of soybeans to South Africa in 2021.
+However, according to the South African regulatory procedures: "Import permits are issued for the import of GE consignments, irrespective of the crop and country, provided the exporting country has approved the same or less number and type of events as South Africa".
+The South African regulatory procedures for approving GE events sometimes take longer than those in supplier countries.
+Differences in the speed of authorizations lead to situations where products are approved for use outside South Africa but not within South Africa.
+These asynchronous approvals can pose significant risks to trade since South Africa applies only one percent tolerance for unintentional presence of GE events in food and feed.
+Stakeholders in the South African grain and oilseeds industry continue to monitor for asynchronous GE approvals to ensure trade between South Africa and its trading partners, including the United States, is not unnecessarily interrupted.